llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

    class is described in a later section.

-A DXIL Operation is represented by the following TableGen class by encapsulating the various TableGen representations of its properties described above.
+A DXIL Operation is represented by the following TableGen class by encapsulating the various TableGen representations of its attributes described above.

 .. code-block::